Bot Sessions (DelegationHub)

 - The subgraph stores both:

-actionTypeId(exact numeric id; canonical for audits/analytics)actionType(coarse enum for UI), derived by id ranges (seesubgraph/src/utils/delegation.ts)
+actionTypeId(exact numeric id; canonical for review and analytics)actionType(coarse enum for UI), derived by id ranges (seesubgraph/src/utils/delegation.ts)

 - Raw